PokemonAutomation/Microcontroller/Wiki/Tutorial/Tutorial.md

 Before you begin, make sure **you have a computer.** This used to go without saying, but it's becoming apparent that many people do not have computers anymore and only have phones or tablets.
 You need to have a Windows, macOS or Linux laptop/desktop computer (or a high-end Windows tablet) that you can install software on it.

 *In the past, we supported building microcontroller-only .hex files for Mac and Linux .
 But this was dropped due to lack of developer support.
 While we still have instructions for Mac and Linux, they may be out-of-date and may no longer work.
-We do not recommend going this route unless you are computer-saavy and are willing to debug shell scripts.*
+We do not recommend going this route unless you are computer-savvy and are willing to debug shell scripts.*

 ### Requirements for Computer-Controlled Programs

 If you would like to use computer-controlled programs, make sure you meet all of the following requirements:

 1. You have computer running 64-bit Windows or macOS.
 As of this writing, no other platforms are supported.
-But if you use Linux, then you should be computer-savy enough to adapt our macOS guide to work for your Linux.
+But if you use Linux, then you should be computer-savvy enough to adapt our macOS guide to work for your Linux.
 2. You have a regular Switch (not a Switch Lite) if you want to use most of the computer-controlled programs (i.e. programs requiring video/audio feedback).
 3. Be willing to spend an additional $20 - $50 USD for the new hardware.
 4. Your computer must be sufficiently powerful: